Skip to Main Content

 Sample Plans and Templates

 One good thing is that there are many templates and models to work from.
-The DMPTool (above) walks researchers through DMP creation.
+The DMPTool (one box over) walks researchers through DMP creation.
 But it is helpful to look at what other researchers have done to get an overall feel for the end product.

 Here are links to sample data management plans.
 Please note that these plans were developed to serve the particular needs of the project's investigators, funding agencies, designated user communities, and other stakeholders.
 The needs and requirements for your data will likely be different.
 You should take care to develop a data management plan that addresses your project directly.
 Finally, note that these examples are fully developed and active data management plans and not the 2-page summary required by the NSF and other funding agencies.